asu-trans-ai-lab/utdf2gmns/docs/source/installation.rst

     pip install utdf2gmns

-By running the command above, the osm2gmns package along with three required dependency packages (`geocoder`_, `pandas`_) will be installed to your computer (if they have not been installed yet).
+By running the command above, the utdf2gmns package along with required dependency packages (`geocoder`_, `pandas`_) will be installed to your computer (if they have not been installed yet).